Self-insured or through the employer?

 - End of student health insurance: The cheap student health insurance can be obtained until the end of the 1 study semester - at the latest until the end of the semester in which the 30.
 Year of life is completed - use.
 But: under certain conditions, it can be extended beyond the aforementioned maximum duration.
 As prerequisites can be recognized on evidence: birth of a child and subsequent care, disability, acquisition of entry requirements for a higher education through the second education, prolonged illness, participation in university boards, performing military or civil service, non-admission in the selection process of ZVS, care for the disabled Family member.
 Anyone who has passed the semester or age limit or has finished their studies can voluntarily continue to take out insurance.

 - Dislocation by orphan status: Health insurance for pensioners (KVdR) is a compulsory insurance.
-If an orphan's pension is drawn, compulsory student insurance may therefore be displaced.
-In certain cases, the orphan's pension status gives access to health insurance and takes precedence.
-More information on “Health Insurance for Pensioners (KVdR)” should be obtained from the responsible health insurance company.
+When receiving an orphan's pension, compulsory student insurance may therefore be displaced.
+The orphan's pension status in certain cases establishes access to health insurance and takes precedence.
+More information on “Health insurance for pensioners (KVdR)” should be obtained from the responsible health insurance company.

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.